-Buying LEGO used to be way easier than it is now.
-Walking into a store you had a choice of just a few basic sets, and even fewer big ones – those early castle and pirate ship sets still haunt my dreams.
-The choice now is, well, enormous.
+Buying LEGO used to be far easier than it is now.
+Walking into a store you had a choice of a handful of basic sets, and even fewer big ones – those early castle and pirate ship sets still haunt my dreams.
+The choice now is, well, huge.

 These days shopping for LEGO is a daunting (but still massively exciting) task.
-Go into any store and you’ll be met with hundreds of competing series and complex sets, like the newly revealed LEGO Creator Expert: Roller Coaster.
+Go into any store and you’ll be met with hundreds of competing series and complex sets, like the newly revealed LEGO Harry Potter: Hogwarts Castle.
 New for 2018 there’s also a huge Jurassic World range.

 If you’re picking for children, you really want to make sure to pick one that’ll keep the little ones entertained for longer than a nanosecond.
 You’ll also want to make sure to get the right range.
 Getting the Adam West Batmobile when little Jimmy wanted the Justice League version could lead to a cataclysmic tantrum.
 Picking a set that’s designed for the wrong age group could also lead to frustration, rather than fun, for the would-be builder.

 Here to help we’ve tested (played with) all the LEGO packs we could get our brick-building mitts on, to find the best currently available.

 Scroll down to check out our top picks of the best LEGO sets.
 Also remember to keep an eye on the LEGO Ideas platform, too – and maybe even submit your own design.
 One day it could be your creation being turned into an official LEGO set.